PHXChris/MUXLib/README.md

 # MUXLib - Arduino Multiplexer Library

-A beginner-friendly Arduino library for controlling analog and digital multiplexers.
+A beginner-friendly Arduino library for controlling a wide selection of analog and digital multiplexers.
 This library makes it easy to use multiplexers (MUX) to expand the number of inputs/outputs on your Arduino.

 ## Supported Devices